Interstation13/Interstation13/README.md

 ## HOSTING

-If you'd like a more robust server hosting option for interstations and its derivatives.
+If you'd like a more robust server hosting option for interstation and its derivatives.
 Check out our server tools suite at https://github.com/tgstation/tgstation-server